 A member of the ’95 National Championship Lacrosse team while at Syracuse University.
 He also played an integral role in helping steer the Orange to Final Appearances in ’96, ’97, and as a team Captain in ’98.
 Coach Vanterpool has been coaching lacrosse at the high school level for 18 years, starting at Norwalk High School in Norwalk, CT.
-He currently serves as the Director of lacrosse and boys head varsity coach at Greensboro Day School in Greensboro, NC where he received the PACIS Coach of the Year award in 2013, 2014, 2015, 2016 and 2017 as well as the USLacrosse NCISAA Coach of the Year in 2015.
+He recently served as the Director of lacrosse and head boys varsity coach at Greensboro Day School in Greensboro, NC where he received the PACIS Coach of the Year award in 2013, 2014, 2015, 2016, 2017, and 2018 as well as the USLacrosse NCISAA Coach of the Year in 2015.
+Coach Vanterpool is entering his first season as the 2019 head boys varsity lacrosse coach at Grimsley High School.

 Coach Winbush is a native of Montclair, New Jersey where he played high school lacrosse.
 He was an accomplished player helping his team make it to the New Jersey State Championships his senior season.
 That same year he was selected to the All-Star Garden State Lacrosse Team as a starting Attackmen.
 Marc continued his lacrosse career playing at Washington & Jefferson College, where he led in assists and was second in scoring as a freshman.